 State Law and Renewable Power Mandates

-By 2012, 29 states set mandates for their utility companies to shift their power mix to include more renewable power.
-Called renewable portfolio standards or RPS, these standards will punish utilities that fail to shift their power generation mix to include the mandated percentage or volume of renewable power by the pre-determined deadline.
+In 2012, 29 states set mandates for their utility companies to shift their power mix to include more renewable power.
+Called renewable portfolio standards or RPS, these standards will punish utilities that fail to shift their power generation mix to include the mandated percentage or volume of renewable power by the predetermined deadline.
 For example, California has mandated that utilities get at least one third of their power from renewable sources by 2020.
 This is the highest renewable energy portfolio level in the country.

 Renewable power mandates can also be a combination of minimum capacity and percentage of overall capacity.
 Michigan calls for at least 10% of its power to come from renewable sources with a minimum capacity of 1,100 Megawatts.
 Massachusetts wants at least 15% of new power generation by 2020 to come from renewable sources while it also requires 2 Gigawatts of wind power to come online.